Projects

 Curious Minds (formerly Discovery Primary Science and Maths)

+The Discover Science and Maths Awards is a project that St. Patrick’s N.S. takes part in on a regular basis.
+It is an award given to schools for excellence in Science and Maths.
 It has been co-ordinated by all class teachers.
 The children are given the opportunity to explore Science experiments and Maths concepts and showcase their findings.
 The curriculum is divided into strands and each class group is given a strand to ensure every area is covered.

 Intel Mini-Scientist